Sidereal and Tropical Zodiacs

 What is bizarre to traditional Jyotish is if one tries to use sidereal Nakshatras with tropical rashis.
 Consider gandanta: this is where the rashi and the Nakshatra both end in the same degree.
 With both the Nakshatra, the rashi and all the vargas ending at the same place, it creates a huge gap.
 That is what we mean by gandanta.
 If the rashis are floating and the Nakshatras are fixed, all the gandantas are gone.
 One could make a lot of such arguments.
 For example, why are the fire signs associated with Dharma, the earth with Artha, etc.?
 One answer based on standard Jyotish principles is that Dharma, Artha, etc. are defined on the four padas of each Nakshatra.
 Each Nakshatra has four padas and these are defined as being in the order Dharma, Artha, Kama and Moksha.
 If Aries and Ashwini start in the same place, then all fire Navamshas coincide with Dharma padas, all earth Navamshas coincide with Artha padas, etc. The student of Jyotish is so steeped in this association, that he may not ask for the derivation but without it, one could construct arguments for different assignments just based on the rashi lordships.

 One can ask questions like 'Is Jupiter exalted in Pushya?'
 Pushya is the place of the Sapta Rishis, the seven great gurus of mankind, and Brihaspati (Jupiter) is the devata of the Nakshatra.
 Pushya is already moving into tropical Leo.
 Then will Jupiter be exalted there and debilitated in Aquarius or has he ceased to reach his peak in his own favourite Nakshatra?
 Is Saturn debilitated in Bharani?
 The Purnanas describe the humiliation of Shani (Saturn) in the story of how his father favoured his half-brother Yama, lord of Bharani, over him.
 That is why Yama is worshipped to overcome the negatives of Saturn.
 If Bharani goes to Taurus, is Shani now debilitated in Taurus and exalted in Scorpio?
 If so, given the critical nature of the exaltation and debilitation lords, the nature of society would change drastically.
 Shri Krshna is adored for having his Lagna and Moon in Rohini in the centre of Taurus.
 What becomes of that?
 At that time that degree of Rohini was in tropical Pisces.
+It is true that in the original texts that I have reviewed it only refers to Rohini.
+(Of course, if Rohini is not in Taurus then it ruins the beautiful chart that so perfectly explains the details of Shri Krishna's life.)
+However, in the case of Shri Rama there is no room for doubt as Valmiki's Ramayana clearly states that the Moon was in Punarvasu in the Cancer Ascendant with Jupiter (Canto XVIII, verse 9):.
+This leaves almost no scope for the drifitng Rashi theory.

 Consider the Vimshottari dasha.
 As anyone who has studied this knows, especially if they have read the last chapter of the book Yoga of the Planets, the whole basis of the interpretation of Vimshottari is based on the equality of the navamsha and the Nakshatra pada.
 If, for example, Mrigashira was not split equally between Taurus and Gemini, then the whole system is broken especially the Tara Bala, which many Jyotish texts rely on so heavily.
 In fact the glory of the number 108 is that it marries the Nakshatras and the rashis through the numbers 9 and 4 (12x9 = 27x4).
 This gives rise to the ninth house as that of the father and the fourth as that of the mother.
 If we abandon the link between the rashis and Nakshatras, the whole root of our rashi chart interpretation is gone.
 (Brhat Parashara Hora Shastra, when discussing the effects of the ninth house, refers in verse after verse to the father of the native.
 In the chapter on the tenth house, there is no such mention even though the 10th is 7th from the 4th.
 This makes sense because the mother's experience of her husband will not necessarily coincide with the experience of the child with her father.)